 Search of a student and his/her possessions, including vehicles, may be conducted at any time the student is under the jurisdiction of the Board of School Trustees if there is a reasonable suspicion that the student is in violation of law or school rules.
 A search may also be conducted to protect the safety of others.
+Searches of students or student property may include the use of a metal detecting wand.
 All searches may be conducted with or without a student's consent.

-The search of a student's car on school property by school officials is governed by the reasonable grounds standard.
+The search of a student's car on school property by school officials is governed by the reasonable grounds' standard.